BreezeLife/nextdoorhelp/README.md

 # nextdoorhelp
-## This is the project for Techcrunch 2016 hackthon.
-Social goods sharing app.
+## This is Android Client for the project NextDoorHelp for Techcrunch 2016 hackthon.
+Social neighbor helping app.